antielectronbomb/castaway-plugins-wiki-protons/StuffNotYetReverted.md

 - Pre-Gun Mettle Vaccinator (import from NotnHeavy's, but difficult)
 - Pre-Jungle Inferno Flamethrower Mechanics (NotnHeavy's plugin needs to be fixed)
 - Bazaar Bargain Revert (import from NotnHeavy's) (is it even worth it??)
-- Sandvich/Lunchbox plate drops being able to be picked up by the owner as health
+- (OK) Sandvich/Lunchbox plate drops being able to be picked up by the owner as health
 - FaN revert (3 shots?? wtf are you sure about this)
 - (OK) Crossbow Revert (revert most recent nerf) where it gave you more uber when you healed someone
 	- https://wiki.teamfortress.com/w/index.php?title=Crusader%27s_Crossbow&oldid=2261465